 WHERE WE’VE BEEN

 We make a point to study a widely diverse cross section of our city and its environs (and sometimes beyond).
 Being involved in real-life situations helps both our students and our community.
-To learn more about what we’ve done so far (or what we’re doing now), please visit our interactive map of projects.
+Our outreach and community engagement efforts have led to the development of the Center for Neighborhoods at UMKC https://cfn.umkc.edu/.

 WHERE WE’RE GOING